 What Happened to Skip-It?
-The 90s Ankle Toy That Vanished
+The Ankle Toy That Owned the 90s

-Skip-It sold over 30 million units in the 90s then quietly disappeared.
-Here is the full story of how the ankle-hopping craze rose, faded, and what killed it for good.
+Skip-It sold over 30 million units in the 90s then quietly wound down.
+Here is the full story of how the ankle-hopping craze took over playgrounds and what eventually replaced it.

-Quick Answer: Skip-It faded because childhood entertainment changed.
-It was built for a time when simple outdoor toys could become huge, but it became less relevant as kids spent more time with video games and other screen-based entertainment.
+Quick Answer: Skip-It faded because childhood entertainment changed around it.
+It was built for a time when simple outdoor toys could become huge hits, and for a few wonderful years, it absolutely was one.

-If you grew up in the late 1980s or early 1990s, you probably remember the jingle.
+If you grew up in the late 1980s or early 1990s, you probably still have the jingle somewhere in your brain.
 “Skip-It, Skip-It.
 The very best thing of all, there’s a counter on this ball.”
 It was one of those ads that stuck because the toy itself was easy to understand and surprisingly fun.

-For a few years, Skip-It felt like it was everywhere.
-Kids used it on sidewalks, in driveways, and at recess.
-Then it slowly disappeared.
+For a few years, Skip-It felt like it was everywhere you went outside.
+Then it slowly faded as other things took its place.

 Quick Jump